About Katrina Styx

 When Should You Contest a Will in Georgia?

 There a several reasons why someone might want to contest a loved one’s last will and testament.
 In the Georgia probate process, a will can be challenged if the decedent was a victim of undue influence, if they lacked capacity when they signed the will, if the will itself is fraudulent or unlawfully altered, or if the will was executed improperly.
 But there are other factors to consider before embarking on the difficult process of contesting a will in court.
-If you question the validity of …
+If you question the …

 Understanding Oregon's Measure 110